 - Elephants use it in conjunction with the tusks to break down branches.
-That you see above, in the desert elephant, is eating from a tree.
+In the desert elephant, that you see above is eating from a tree.

 - Pick bundles of grass with its trunk.